Last revised: May 22nd, 2018

 Automatically Collected Information

 Cookies are files that websites and online services create and access on your computer or other Internet-connected device to uniquely identify your browser or to store information or settings on your device to help us recognize you, improve your experience, increase security, and measure use of our Services.
 Our Services may use HTTP cookies, HTML5 cookies, Flash cookies and other types of local storage (such as browser-based or plugin-based local storage).
 Your browser may tell you how to be notified when you receive certain types of cookies and how to restrict or disable certain cookies.
-You also may be able to delete your Flash cookies or adjust your Flash cookie settings by visiting the Adobe Flash Website Storage Settings Manager by following Adobe’s instructions here (instructions vary depending on your operating system and version of Flash).
+You also may be able to delete your Flash cookies or adjust your Flash cookie settings by visiting the Adobe Flash Website Storage Settings Manager by following Adobe’s instructions here (link is external) (instructions vary depending on your operating system and version of Flash).
 Please note, however, that without cookies or local storage you may not be able to use all of the features of our Services.

 We may also collect different types of information about your location, including general information (e.g., IP address, zip code) and more specific information (e.g., GPS-based functionality on mobile devices used to access the Services), and may use that information to customize the Services with location-based information, advertising, and features.
 For example, if you provide a zip code that indicates that you live in New York, the Services may be customized with New York-specific information and advertisements.
 In order to do this, your location information may be passed along to our agents, vendors or advertisers.
 If you access the Services through a mobile device and you do not want your device to provide us with GPS location-tracking information, you can disable the GPS or other location-tracking functions on your device, provided your device allows you to do this.
 See your device manufacturer’s instructions for further details.